Skip to main content

 Victoria Baths, Manchester

-The Grade-II-listed former swimming baths on Hathersage Road, Manchester doubled as the setting for the horse fair where Tommy meets love-interest May.
+Victoria Baths, a Grade-II-listed former swimming baths on Hathersage Road, Manchester, doubled as the setting for the horse fair where Tommy meets love-interest May.
 When in Manchester, check-out the Northern Quarter where many of Tommy’s running gun battles were filmed.

 Location: Liverpool